Ruffdraft/sveltekit-cloudflare-template/README.md

 <br/>

-# Just In Case: A SvelteKit & Cloudflare Template
+# Just In Case: A SvelteKit Template

-If you are looking for a SvelteKit template that perfectly integrates Cloudflare Pages & KV & D1 database & Workers & Queues & R2 storage & Turnstile CAPTCHA (**One Platform for Everything**), then you are in the right place.
+If you are looking for a SvelteKit template that perfectly integrates Pages, KV, D1 database, Workers, Queues, object storage and Turnstile CAPTCHA (**One Platform for Everything**), then you are in the right place.
 You can build a fully functional website with authentication, subscriptions, profile, blog, contact-us and more using this template.
 It's designed for SaaS, membership, or subscription-based services.

 ## Tech Stack